Panos1221/FireIncidents/README.md

 ## Live Demo
 The application is hosted on Azure and can be accessed [here](https://hfcliveincidents-hkcebcfdefgjcuh8.italynorth-01.azurewebsites.net/).

+### Azure Free Tier Limitations
+Please note that this application is hosted on Azure's Free Tier, which has the following limitations:
+- The application automatically sleeps after 20 minutes of inactivity
+- Limited to 60 minutes of CPU time per day
+- Shared infrastructure with other free tier applications
+- Cold starts may take 1-2 minutes when the application has been inactive

+Due to these limitations, the site may occasionally be unavailable or slow to load, especially during periods of inactivity.
+If you encounter the default Azure placeholder page or slow loading times, please wait a few minutes and try again as the application may be waking up from sleep mode.

 ## Features
 - **Real-time Data**: Scrapes and displays current fire incidents from the Greek Fire Service
 - **Interactive Map**: Visualizes incidents with location-specific markers